CRM

 Use lead tracking to monitor the progress of individual leads through the lifecycle stages.
 This helps you identify bottlenecks and take action to move leads through the funnel more efficiently.

-Overall, reporting on HubSpot lead lifecycle stages helps you understand the effectiveness of your marketing and sales efforts, identify areas for improvement, and take action to optimize your lead generation and conversion processes.
+Overall, reporting on HubSpot lead lifecycle stages helps you understand the effectiveness of your marketing and sales efforts, identify areas for improvement, and take action to optimise your lead generation and conversion processes.

 HubSpot Ad Events and HubSpot Lifecycle Stages